Garage Door Spring Size Calculator

 • If two springs can't be 2″ in diameter, go to two 2-5/8″ before going to four 2″ springs.

-Spring Conversion Calculator
+Advanced Torsion Spring Calculator

 Garage Door Spring (Conversion) Calculator